KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### Online Advertising

 #### Facebook Advertising (Paid)

-In addition to free sharing, Facebook also offers paid advertising to people located within a target area.
+In addition to the ability to share Facebook page posts and website blog posts for free, Facebook also offers paid advertising to target people located within a region.
 Additional advertising filters include gender and age ranges between 18 and 65+.

 One option would be to advertise the church's Facebook Page via the "Local Awareness" option to "reach people near your business."